Kids cycling to school shouldn’t be rocket science

 Longer term ways to get more kids cycling to school

-Long term, there's only a couple of things that need to be done.
+Long term, there's a few key things that need to be done.

 This isn't rocket science, and all that is needed is to reallocate some of the road building and space budgets, together with the political will to make it happen: